Workspace preferences enable you to configure options for saving

 |MATLAB array size limit|

-This limit applies to each array, not the limit for all MATLAB arrays.
+This limit applies to the size of each array, not the total size of all MATLAB arrays.

 To open Variables preferences, on the Home tab, in the Environment section, click Preferences.
 Select MATLAB > Variables.